-Effective for the period ending June 30, 2023, the Fund will adopt GASB Statement No. 99, Omnibus 2022, which to enhances comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
-The Commission has not yet determined the impact on the Fund's financial statements as a result of adopting this statement.
+Effective for the period ending June 30, 2023, the Fund adopted the portion of Statement No. 99, Omnibus 2022, which is intended to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees related to leases, public-private and public-public partnerships, and subscription-based information technology arrangements.
+The implementation of the portion of this statement had no financial impact on the Fund's net position or results of operations.